jhartz/gradefast/docs/yaml-format.md

    `config["command shell"]` or the system's default shell)
  - `environment` (dictionary) - Environmental variables for this command
- - `diff` (string) - OPTIONAL - A file to compare the output of the command to (either an absolute path or a path relative to the YAML file)
+ - `diff` (string) - OPTIONAL - A file to compare the output of the command to (either an absolute path or a path relative to the YAML file). **NOTE:** If `diff` is set, then all output for the command is buffered until the command terminates!
+If the command requires input from the user, you will not be able to enter it yourself, so you will need to use `input` (below).
+ - `input` (string) - OPTIONAL - Some input to use for stdin for the command

 Collection of other commands: